emilygv/emilyvernon.com/about.md

 {% include hero_intro.html
-title= "Let’s start with the basics :)" subtitle= "I am a Los Angeles original living in Amsterdam and Lisbon for the past ten years." description= "My approach combines being brave and creative.
+title= "Let’s start with the basics :)" subtitle= "After living in the US and EU, I am now sail the world - while working." description= "My approach combines being brave and creative.
 This means challenging perceptions and staying open to ridiculous ideas.
 Stand-up comedy, offshore sailing and peanut butter and jelly sandwiches keeps me going." image= "/assets/images/about_hero.png"
 %}